How Can FearAZ.com Help You?

 Some People Have a Deep Fear of Smiles

-Do smiles give you creeps, make you uneasy, remind you of devious people?
+Do smiles give you the creeps, make you uneasy, remind you of devious people?
 Are your eyes always scrutinizing faces to check for the slightest sign of smiles or laughter?
 Do you fear smiles behind your back?

 Excessive Fear of Smiles Explained